borzunov/remoteink/README.md

 Feb 13 19:54:22 hostname <b>remoteinkd: Unknown modifier in shortcut "Ctrk+Alt+KP_8"</b>
 </pre>

-In this case the daemon informs that one of shortcut's modifiers is incorrect.
+In this case, the daemon informs that one of shortcut's modifiers is incorrect.
 You should check the correctness of defined shortcuts in the config (actually, there's a typo in a modifier name - *Ctrk* instead of *Ctrl*).

 ### If monitor's color depth is unsupported

-Only 24-bit color depth is supported yet.
+Only 24-bit color depth is supported.
 You can reconfigure your distribution to use this depth.
 For example, in *Raspbian* running on Raspberry Pi you can add the following lines to `/boot/config.txt` (and restart the system):

 	framebuffer_depth=32
 	framebuffer_ignore_alpha=1

 ### If shortcuts don't work well

-Shortcuts are tested only in classic window managers yet.
-Disabling tiling mode or using more common WM may be helpful.
+Shortcuts are tested only in traditional window managers.
+If you use less common WM, try to disable tiling mode.

 ### If the daemon's CPU usage is too much

 It is possible on machines with weak processors (including Raspberry Pi).
-Try to halve value of `MaxFPS` parameter in the config.
+Try to halve the value of `MaxFPS` parameter in the config.

 Alternatives
 ------------

 * You can prefer a VNC client for Pocketbook created by *othb08me09zp* (and slightly modified by me).
-It uses the well-known cross-platform protocol, but may be less convenient for managing windows during daily work.
+It uses the popular cross-platform protocol but may be less convenient for managing windows during daily work.

 	[Download](https://goo.gl/iBnDGZ) | [Discussion](http://www.the-ebook.org/forum/viewtopic.php?t=21814) (in Russian)